polarhive/videos/docs/foss-browsers-for-privacy-desktop/README.md

 # FOSS Browsers for Privacy

 'Tor Browser' is the only real browser for 'Privacy'.
 It ships with strong anti-fingerprinting mitigations by default and masks your IP address.
-In addition to that - I showcase ungoogled-Chromium, Firefox & Brave.
+In addition to that - I showcase Ungoogled-Chromium, Firefox & Brave.
 I also explain why you shouldn't use proprietary browsers like Edge, Safari & Google Chrome.

 ## Watch on ▶️